dessertlab/Shellcode_IA32/README.md

 ## Version 2

 Shellcode_IA32 dataset has been extended to build the ***Decoder Dataset*** (an assembly dataset used for decoding the encoded shellcodes) presented in the paper [EVIL: Exploiting Software via Natural Language](https://doi.org/10.1109/ISSRE52982.2021.00042).
 The extended dataset and the code to reproduce the experiments of the paper can be found on [this GitHub repository](https://github.com/dessertlab/EVIL).
-This second version of the dataset includes 3,715 assembly code snippets with their description in English language.
+This second version of the dataset includes 3,715 assembly code snippets with their description in the English language.

 ## Version 3